 Image on the right: A screenshot from the Sketch Engine interface showing part of the Word Sketch screen with collocations, their examples and frequency counts.
 More statistics and view options are available, including the possibility to view the authentic source sentences.

-An automatically generated dictionary draft requires a team of human editors.
+The automatically generated dictionary draft requires a team of human editors.
 With the Dictionary Express method, editors never edit the complete entry.
 Instead, they edit one entry component, for example, word senses, of all entries in the dictionary.
 This component-by-component approach (rather than the traditional entry-by-entry approach) makes it possible to quickly train the editors in one clearly defined task.

 As long as the editors are native speakers, they are not required to be expert lexicographers.
 This makes it easier to build the editorial team.
 The benefit is even greater for less resourced languages, where the availability of trained lexicographers or linguists may be very limited or non-existent at all.